All Episodes

 Now, the Heritage Foundation keeps track of this because they attempt to influence budget questions decisions on keeping the military modernized.

-They keep track of this stuff for you, if everybody else, they put up a full up-to-date report on defense spending at their website, Askheritage.org.
+For everybody else, they put up a full up-to-date report on defense spending at their website, AskHeritage.org.

-Memorial Day was uh was yesterday.
+Memorial Day was yesterday.

 And while the service of our military men and women's on our minds, take time to say thanks to them by knowing what our nation has to offer them in the way of resources and be involved in it.

-And you can read about it at AskHeritage.org, where you can also become a member of the Heritage Foundation.
+And you can read about it at askheritage.org, where you can also become a member of the Heritage Foundation.

-And that that's some cool bragging rights.
+And that's some cool bragging rights.

-Six hundred and fifty thousand of us are members.
+650,000 of us are members.

-Join today at AskHeritage.org and help keep America smart, strong, and safe, which is a tougher chore than it's ever been.
+Join today at askheritage.org and help keep America smart, strong, and safe, which is a tougher chore than it's ever been.

 I'll never forget watching this.

-Going on and on and on, and Fred's thinking, no, no, no, no, the wind, uh, the wind and the rain, they're just gonna get rid of the smoke in a matter of days.
+And Sagan citing all these investigations, statistics from a hurricane or a volcanic eruption, 1815, going on and on and on, and Fred saying, no, the wind and the rain are just going to get rid of the smoke in a matter of days.

 Who was right?